Besides notifications via email and SMS/text messages, you can receive push notifications when high severity alarms activate.

 How to receive push notifications?

-To receive push notifications on an iOS device, you need to install the Notification Center iOS app because web push notifications are not supported for iOS.
-When prompted, allow the iOS app to send push notifications.
-You can always adjust notification settings via the iOS settings on your device.
+To receive push notifications on an iOS or Android device, you need to install the Notification Center iOS app (web push notifications are not supported for iOS) or Notification Center Android app.
+When prompted, allow the app to send push notifications.
+You can always adjust notification settings via the settings on your device.

 Receiving too many push notifications?